sonya75/EvonyScoutingApp/README.md

 # EvonyScoutingApp

+This is a scouting app for Evony Age 2 based on pyEvony.

 **scout.py**

 It can be used to scout any city on any server.
 Although the stone price in that server needs to be below 1 for it to work.
 Usage:-